 Leftover turkey: swap the chicken for cooked turkey.

-Dried Fruit: add 2 tbsp of sultanas instead of the dried apricots.
+Dried Fruit: add 2 tablespoon of sultanas instead of the dried apricots.

 No chives: use a finely chopped spring onion instead.